tmcleroy/alexa-skills/readme.md

 # alexa-skills

+### Getting started
+Use the example directory as boilerplate for a new skill

 ### how to test
-make sure you have a `request.json` file in your skill directory consisting of sample requests copied from the Amazon developer console.
+Make sure you have a `requests.js` file in your skill directory consisting of sample requests copied from the Amazon developer console, paired with functions that can confirm that the responses are valid.

 `gulp test --skill=dirName`

-where `dirName` is the directory of your skill
+Where `dirName` is the directory of your skill

 ### how to deploy
 `gulp deploy --skill=dirName --lambda=lambdaName`

-where `dirName` is the directory of your skill and `lambdaName` is the name of your lambda
+Where `dirName` is the directory of your skill and `lambdaName` is the name of your lambda

 ### notes
 Each skill directory has a `schema.txt` and `utterances.txt`.
 Those should be pasted into the interaction model fields when setting up the skill in the Amazon developer console.